lumigo-io/lumigo-node/README.md

 - ✅ **"🔒 ANONYMIZATION: Return value anonymized for Lumigo traces"**
 - ✅ **"Spans sent [Xms, Y spans]"** with **"status":200**
 - ❌ **"Failed to anonymize return value"** (indicates an issue)

+## 📚 Next Steps

+1. **Customize Anonymization**: Modify patterns in `lumigo-node/src/tracer/tracer.ts`
+2. **Add More Spans**: Create detailed tracing for complex operations
+3. **Performance Monitoring**: Use spans to identify bottlenecks
+4. **Error Tracking**: Enhance error reporting with span attributes

+## 📞 Getting Help

+If you encounter issues:
+1. Check the `TECHNICAL_GUIDE.md` for detailed troubleshooting
+2. Verify each step in the build process
+3. Check CloudWatch logs for specific error messages
+4. Ensure environment variables are set correctly

+**Remember**: This process works when followed exactly.
+Most issues stem from skipping or modifying the build steps.